AerovekCommunity/Aeromissions/Languages/readMe.md

-#Translation Details
+# Translation Details
-This repository contains translation details for words/phrases in seven different languages: Romanian, Spanish, Turkish, Italian, French, and German (Deutsch).
+This repository contains translation details for words/phrases in seven different languages: Romanian, Spanish, Turkish, Italian, French, and German.
 The translations provided here are carefully curated to ensure accuracy and maintain proper grammar in each language.

 ## Language Translations
 #### Romanian